 My lack of love for this category could be because I don’t like to clothes shop at stores either, so like I said before, pick something you are already familiar with and interested in.

 There are also many collectible toys that people buy.
-Sometimes if you can find a bunch of them, you can sell them for a great price in a Lot.
+Sometimes if you can find a bunch of them, you can sell them for a great price in a lot on Ebay.